kymlu/travel-memories/README.md

 This project showcases my travels around different countries, namely Japan, Taiwan, Australia, and New Zealand.
 In August 2022, I temporarily moved to Japan to participate in a study abroad term.
 After completing the term, I decided to travel around Japan first and later travel to different countries before returning home.

 Users can:
-- View pictures I took in each country on national and regional levels, and
+- View pictures I took in each country on national and regional levels,
+- Filter my favourite images, and
-- Filter images based on keywords and image information.
+- Filter images based on keywords, location, and tags.

 Thank you to mom, dad, Benson, Ricky, Kazu, and other friends for helping me refine the site's design and squash bugs.